haltakov/suboptimal/README.md

 # SUBOPTIMAL - Seriously Unnecessary Baffling Obscure Perplexing Terms In MAchine Learning

 Starting with Machine Learning is difficult...

-Everybody is using complicated and confusing terms 🤔?
-There are complicated math formulas everywhere 😳?
+Everybody is using complicated and confusing terms 🤔

+There are complicated math formulas everywhere 😳

 You don't understand anything 😬?

 Don't worry, you came to the right place!
 This page will explain those perplexing terms in human language.
 And let me tell you a secret... most things are actually not that hard! 😉

 ## Example

-You wanted to know what a Rectified Linear Unit is? here it is...
+You wanted to know what a Rectified Linear Unit is?
+Here is an easy explanation...

 <table>
 <thead>